Mast cell: Parasitic infections

 Mast cells are activated in response to infection by pathogenic parasites, such as certain helminths and protozoa, through IgE signaling.
+Various species known to be affected include T.spiralis, S.ratti, and S.venezuelensis.
+This is accomplished via Type 2 cell-mediated effector immunity, which is characterized by signaling from IL-4, IL-5, and IL-13.
+It is the same immune response that is responsible for allergic inflammation more generally, and includes effectors beyond mast cells.
+In this response, mast cells are known to release significant quantities of IL-4 and IL-13 along with mast cell chymase 1 (CMA1), which is considered to help expel some worms by increasing vascular permeability.

 Mast cell activation disorders

 Mast cell activation disorders (MCAD) are a spectrum of immune disorders that are unrelated to pathogenic infection and involve similar symptoms that arise from secreted mast cell intermediates, but differ slightly in their pathophysiology, treatment approach, and distinguishing symptoms.
 The classification of mast cell activation disorders was laid out in 2010.

 Allergic disease

 Allergies are mediated through IgE signaling which triggers mast cell degranulation.
 Recently, IgE-independent "pseudo-allergic" reactions are thought to also be mediated via the MRGPRX2 receptor activation of mast cells (e.g. drugs such as muscle relaxants, opioids, Icatibant and fluoroquinolones).

 Many forms of cutaneous and mucosal allergy are mediated in large part by mast cells; they play a central role in asthma, eczema, itch (from various causes), allergic rhinitis and allergic conjunctivitis.
 Antihistamine drugs act by blocking histamine action on nerve endings.
 Cromoglicate-based drugs (sodium cromoglicate, nedocromil) block a calcium channel essential for mast cell degranulation, stabilizing the cell and preventing release of histamine and related mediators.
 Leukotriene antagonists (such as montelukast and zafirlukast) block the action of leukotriene mediators and are being used increasingly in allergic diseases.

 Calcium triggers the secretion of histamine from mast cells after previous exposure to sodium fluoride.
 The secretory process can be divided into a fluoride-activation step and a calcium-induced secretory step.
 It was observed that the fluoride-activation step is accompanied by an elevation of cyclic adenosine monophosphate (cAMP) levels within the cells.
 The attained high levels of cAMP persist during histamine release.
 It was further found that catecholamines do not markedly alter the fluoride-induced histamine release.
 It was also confirmed that the second, but not the first, step in sodium fluoride-induced histamine secretion is inhibited by theophylline.
 Vasodilation and increased permeability of capillaries are a result of both H1 and H2 receptor types.

 Stimulation of histamine activates a histamine (H2)-sensitive adenylate cyclase of oxyntic cells, and there is a rapid increase in cellular [cAMP] that is involved in activation of H+ transport and other associated changes of oxyntic cells.